Homer the Moe: Plot

 After Homer tells a story about Bart digging a hole in the backyard for no apparent reason other than to make it deeper and bigger while the Chinese are spying on him, Moe complains about the monotony at his tavern.
 Recalling his days at Swigmore University, he decides to return there for some inspiration and leaves Homer in temporary charge of the bar.
 At the university, Moe finds his old professor, who is dying of cancer.
 After advising Moe to modernize his bar, the professor drowns himself in the campus lake.
 Soon, the tavern is renovated by Formico, the self-proclaimed "Dean of Design", into a swanky nightclub renamed "M" and with a post-modern decor.

 Homer and his bar-buddies Lenny, Carl and Barney find that they do not fit in with the new, affluent crowd, and miss their old tavern experience.
 Homer decides to convert his garage into a new tavern for himself and his friends.
-Meanwhile, Moe is confronted by the ghost of his professor and realizes that he does not fit in with his new clientele either and leaves to find Homer.
-Arriving at the Simpsons’ home, he finds that the new garage bar has quickly become quite popular, and even has the alternative rock band R.E.M. playing.
+Meanwhile, Moe is confronted by the ghost of his professor and realizes that he does not fit in with his new clientele and leaves to find Homer.
+Arriving at the Simpsons' home, he finds that the new garage bar has quickly become quite popular, and even has the alternative rock band R.E.M. playing.

 When confronted by Moe with the fact that it is illegal to operate a bar in a private residence, Homer claims that it is a hunting club, citing a law book that states that a hunting club may provide refreshing beverages.
 Moe consults the book and determines that the club must engage in the sport of hunting, to which Homer states that he will hunt for a turkey for Thanksgiving dinner, much to Lisa's horror.

 Homer sets out the next day to find a turkey, but Lisa and Moe scare off his quarry, using a whistle that sounds like a cougar.
 However, Homer mistakes the whistle for an actual cougar and accidentally shoots Moe in the leg.
 After Homer apologizes, he, along with Moe, R.E.M. and the rest of the Simpson family return to Moe's tavern, reverted to its original decor, for a Thanksgiving meal of a turkey, made "entirely of tofu and gluten" and provided by Michael Stipe, an environmentalist.
 Homer even affirms his friendship with Moe by putting some money in his tip jar.